Psychedelic Therapy: Does the psychedelic experience matter?

 This journey moved me significantly in the direction I have been trying to go.
 It is hard for me to even say this but I want to become more open to connecting with a higher power.
 Something that happened in this journey was I had the experience that I am not yet fully comfortable with that and that I was still loved and respected.
 It all seemed very respectful, attuned, and consensual.
 Like the spirits were perfectly ok meeting me where I am at.
 I feel like the state of my openness to connecting with higher powers is a manifestation or reflection of my somewhat avoidant attachment style because I see the same patterns in my approach to people.
 So I see the openness as an openness to love in general and opening more to letting myself be loved and seen.

-What's happening in our brains while we have a psychedelic experience?
+What's happening in the brain during a psychedelic experience?

 Brain circuits and brainwave patterns suggest an emerging pattern in ketamine and serotonergic psychedelic medicines.